LyKhan77/AutoMonitoring-App/README.md

 ### Testing
 - Test camera connections via Settings page
 - Verify face recognition with known employees
-- Check alert generation and resolution
+- Check alert generation and resolution (with schedule gating)
+- Verify attendance captures are created on ENTER/EXIT
-- Monitor database operations
+- Monitor WhatsApp deliveries (if enabled) and server logs

 ## Security Considerations

-- RTSP credentials stored in database (not exposed to frontend)
+- RTSP credentials stored server-side (not exposed to frontend)
-- No authentication implemented (add as needed)
+- WhatsApp Access Token must be provided via environment variable (not in repo)
 - SQLite file permissions should be restricted
-- Consider HTTPS for production deployment
+- Consider HTTPS and authN/authZ for production deployments

-## Performance Optimization
+## Performance & Latency Optimization

-- Use hardware acceleration for video processing
-- Implement frame skipping for high FPS cameras
-- Consider Redis for session management in multi-instance setup
+- Use GPU (CUDAExecutionProvider) and keep GPU in persistence mode
+- Prefer RTSP UDP + shorter GOP (I-frame interval ~1–2× FPS) for low latency
+- Adjust `fps_target`, `stream_max_width`, `annotation_stride`, `frame_skip`
+- Use `use_gstreamer_rtsp: true` and tune `gst_latency_ms` on Linux
 - Database indexing on frequently queried columns

 ## License